Can I Store Greywater?

 • Aeration systems

-• Disinfection (e.g. UV or chlorination)
+• Disinfection such as UV or chlorination

 • Additional holding tanks